spierala/mini-rx-store/projects/mini-rx-store/README.md

 **MiniRx Store** provides Reactive State Management for Javascript Applications.

-**Attention**: MiniRX is currently in public beta.
+**Attention**: MiniRx is currently in public beta.
 The API might still change.

 If you have a bug or an idea, feel free to open an issue on GitHub.